Caffeine: Sources, Health Benefits and Side Effects

 - Dehydration and increased thirst

 There are also other serious symptoms that may need medical assessment.
 They include convulsions, vomiting, and confusion, breathing troubles, hallucinations, irregular heartbeat, shock, and uncontrolled body movements.

 The benefits of caffeine are numerous.
 From increasing energy levels in the body to reducing the risk of certain diseases.
 Additionally, its effects can be witnessed for short and long term.
-However, the positive effects of caffeine sometimes get diminished in the long-run as the body becomes tolerant.
+However, the positive effects sometimes get diminished in the long-run as the body becomes tolerant.
 If you want to use it for weight loss, it’s important to use it in cycles in order to reduce tolerance buildup.
 You can do a 10-day on cycle and a 10-day off cycle.
 Overall, taking caffeine is good.
-But ensure that you take it in moderate amounts in order to avoid harmful caffeine side effects.
+But ensure that you take it in moderate amounts in order to avoid harmful side effects.